 ENGP 1010: Introduction to the MakerSpace

 Dive into the world of making at Tulane’s MakerSpace!
 In this session, students will discover the software and tools that power modern rapid prototyping.
 We’ll explore the design process, turning your creative ideas into tangible projects through a hands-on lab experience.
 Unleash your imagination as you familiarize yourself with the design software and machinery of the Tulane MakerSpace.
 From the precision of our laser cutter—capable of etching and cutting wood, acrylic, and glass—to the versatile 3D printer that transmutes your thoughts and ideas into plastic, you’ll make your imagination become reality.
-We’ll also explore basic circuitry in order to add lights, sound, and movement to your projects.
 By the end of the session, you’ll have designed and built your very own inventions, whether it’s a prototype for a groundbreaking product or a stunning piece of art or costume.
 Get ready to innovate and create!

 ENGP 1015: Introduction to Engineering Design with Lab